 Is Amtrak Business Class worth it on the Seattle to Portland train?

-- Seats are in a one-two pattern (or three across) in a luxuriously European feel.
+- Comfortable, updated burgundy leather seats (photo shown) are in a one-two pattern (or three across).

-- Sells out regularly on this route — business travelers enjoy the space to work.
+- More legroom — popular with business travelers who enjoy the space to work.

 - Priority boarding and bonus points if you’re an Amtrak loyalty member.

-- Receive a credit for $3 off anything in the Bistro Car and access to the Metropolitan Lounge in Portland (which is small and very basic).
+- Receive a credit for $3 off anything in the Bistro Car.

 What about a room on the Coast Starlight?
 Is it worth it?